lgss/service-design-manual/CONTRIBUTING.md

-# Contributing to the Government Service Design Manual
+# Contributing to the LGSS Service Design Manual

 In the spirit of open source, we welcome contributions to the service manual.
 These can be as trivial as fixing typos or grammatical errors, to suggesting new areas of guidance.